 Associate Professor of French

 Jean-Pierre and Luc Dardenne.
 Urbana: University of Illinois Press, 2010.
-Reviewed in: H-France Review, Film-Philosophy, Sight and Sound, The French Review, Modern & Contemporary France, Choice
+Reviewed in: H-France, Film-Philosophy, Sight and Sound, Contemporary French Civilization, The French Review, Modern & Contemporary France, Choice

-“Traces of Animals: Writing Human and Animal Lives in Olivia Rosenthal’s Où vont les rennes après noël ?”
+“Traces of Animals: Writing Human and Animal Lives in Olivia Rosenthal’s Que font les rennes après noël?”
 Forthcoming in Mosaic: A Journal for the Interdisciplinary Study of Literature (2016)

 “Infinity and Home: Exploring Conscience and Action in Les misérables.”
 Approaches to Teaching Victor Hugo’s Les misérables.”
 Ed.
 Ginsberg, Michal and Stevens, Bradley.
 MLA press.
 Forthcoming.